tmax818/prework-intro-ask-a-question/README.md

 Code lots.
 Get help.
 Be helpful.
 Reap the rewards of the Learn community.

-<a href='https://learn.co/lessons/ask-a-question' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ask-a-question' title='Ask Questions on Learn'>Ask Questions on Learn</a> on Learn.co and start learning to code for free.</p>